Juan José Ribera

 Juan José Ribera Fonseca (born 11 October 1980) is a Chilean football manager and former player who played as a midfielder.
-He is the current manager of Deportes Temuco.

 Ribera played for Chile in the 1997 FIFA U-17 World Championship in Egypt.

+Coaching career

+In addition to professional football, Ribera has been in charge of a football academy in Angol affiliated to Universidad Católica, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.

+In 2024, Ribera assumed as manager of San Luis de Quillota.
+In July 2024, he switched to Audax Italiano and left them in November 2025.